gabrieltjunior/petrifact/README.md

 yarn
 ```

+You might need to run `npm install` as well for now, this should be fixed on the next version

 #### Starting Development

 Start the app in the `dev` environment.
 This starts the renderer process in [**hot-module-replacement**](https://webpack.js.org/guides/hmr-react/) mode and starts a webpack dev server that sends hot updates to the renderer process: